nightmode/feri/docs/advanced/api/index.md

 # Feri - API

 Feri is designed to be extremely customizable.
-That means you get full access to the same API she uses herself behind the scenes.
-Call on existing functions, create your own, or even replace core functionality with your own custom creation.
+That means you get full access to the same API she uses herself.
+Call on existing functions, create your own, or even replace core functionality.

 ## Modules